ericsonga/APCSAReview/_sources/Unit2-Using-Objects/topic-2-5-methods-return.rst

 Summary
 -------------------

-- Some methods return values.
+- Non-void methods are methods that return values.

+- Non-void methods typically do not have side effects, and are called purely for the value they return.

+- It is up to the caller of a non-void method to do something with the return value, such as assigning it to a variable or using it as part of an expression.

-- To use the return value when calling a method, it must be stored in a variable or used as part of an expression.
-The variable data type must match the return type of the method.
+- The value returned by a method has to match the declared return type of the method.
+Thus it can only be used where a value of that type is allowed, such as being assigned to a variable of that type. data type must match the return type of the method.

 AP Practice
 -------------